 The North Atlantic Region consists of the West Greenland Shelf, the Newfoundland-Labrador Shelf, and the Scotian Shelf Large Marine Ecosystems, as well as the Labrador Current Open Ocean Area.
-The area
+The area includes the coasts and offshore marine areas southwest of Greenland, east and northeast of Newfoundland and Labrador, and those surrounding Nova Scotia.
+Although there are no designated range complexes in this region, the area may be used for Navy training and testing activities.

-Because of the low population densities and low levels of development, pollution from land-based sources is limited in the North Atlantic area (Aquarone & Adams, 2008a, 2008b; Aquarone et al., 2008).
-However, pollution is increasing from oil and gas development activities (Aquarone & Adams, 2008a, 2008b), and concern has been expressed regarding spills, discharges, and contaminants from marine vessels (Aquarone & Adams, 2008b).
+Because of the low population densities and low levels of development, pollution from land-based sources is limited in the North Atlantic area (Aquarone & Adams, 2009a, 2009b; Aquarone et al., 2009).
+However, pollution is increasing from oil and gas development activities (Aquarone & Adams, 2009a, 2009b), and concern has been expressed regarding spills, discharges, and contaminants from marine vessels (Aquarone & Adams, 2009a).